admin-cxd/cookie-clicker-ripoff/README.md

 # Clicker Game

+> this readme was made by chatgpt

+---

 A simple browser-based clicker game where you earn points by clicking and purchasing upgrades.
 Includes an autoclicker system and a clean, responsive UI.

 ## Features